About Me

 August

-Switched to Neovim and vim motions
+Switched to Neovim

 Time for Neovim, where I have learnt to do everything with just the home row and manually configuring LSPs.
 My config might suck, but its mine, and it kinda works for me.